 For general admission information, contact ce@ryerson.ca or 416.979.5035.
 For information about Information Technology Studies, contact Janet Shusterman at itstudies@ryerson.ca or 416.979.5000, ext.
 7907.

-Those who successfully complete this course series will receive a .NET Application Developer recognition from Ryerson University.
+Those who successfully complete this course series are eligible to earn a Professional Development Award from Ryerson University.

-Students are advised to take the Required Courses in the following sequence: CXEC 300 or CXEC 302; CXEC 309; CXEC 304; CXEC 305.
+Students are advised to take the Required Courses in the following sequence: CXEC 300; CXEC 309; CXEC 304; CXEC 305.